MarioMNM/sentiment_analysis_API_for_Twitter/README.md

 # Sentiment Analysis API for Twitter with a Deep Learnig model and FastAPI

-This project implements an API with a deep learning model (Bidirectional LSTM) for sentiment analysis of tweets by topic, username, and/or date.
+This project implements an API with a deep learning model (Bidirectional LSTM) for sentiment analysis of tweets.
+The api searches tweets by topic, username and/or date and obtains a prediction of tweets matching the query.
 The model was trained on a large dataset of tweets (around 1.6 million), and it can classify each tweet as positive or negative.

 ## Installation